Jose Maria Sison: Personal life

 Sison met his wife, Julie de Lima, when both were students at UP Diliman.
 Attending the same study groups, they grew closer and married first in a civil wedding in September 1959 and then in a Catholic church wedding in January 1960.
-The couple has four children.
+The couple had four children.

-His wife belongs to the prominent De Lima family of Iriga City, Camarines Sur and is the aunt of Senator Leila de Lima, who served as Chair of the Commission on Human Rights during the Presidency of Gloria Macapagal-Arroyo, Secretary of the Philippine Department of Justice under the administration of President Benigno S. Aquino III., and Senator during the administration of President Rodrigo Duterte.
+His wife belonged to the prominent De Lima family of Iriga City, Camarines Sur and is the aunt of Leila de Lima, who served as Chair of the Commission on Human Rights during the presidency of Gloria Macapagal-Arroyo, Secretary of the Philippine Department of Justice under the administration of President Benigno S. Aquino III., and Senator during the administration of President Rodrigo Duterte.

-Sison returned to teach at the University of the Philippines soon after his release from prison in 1986.
-He then went on a global lecture tour, starting in September 1986.
-He applied for political asylum in the Netherlands in 1988 after his Philippine passport was cancelled by the Philippine government.
-He had been earlier released from prison by the government of Corazon Aquino for the sake of "national reconciliation" and for his role in opposing Marcos.
-The release of Sison was vehemently protested by the military.
-It is reported that upon his release, Sison and his followers actively sought to discredit the Aquino government in the European media by speaking out on Aquino's human rights violations, including the Mendiola massacre, in which members of the military were accused of firing on unarmed peasants in Manila, killing 17 people.

 He was the chairperson of the International League of Peoples' Struggle, and the Chief Political Consultant of the National Democratic Front of the Philippines.
-Since 1987, Sison had based himself in the Netherlands for his European lecture tour.
-Since 1992, he has stayed in the Netherlands as a recognized political refugee.

 Later life and death

 In 2017, President Rodrigo Duterte, claimed that Sison had colon cancer.
-Sison, while admitting he has been hospitalized at the Utrecht University Medical Center in March of that year connection to his rheumatoid arthritis and Sweet syndrome symptoms, said that he has no serious illness including cancer.
+Sison, while admitting he has been hospitalized at the Utrecht University Medical Center in March of that in year connection to his rheumatoid arthritis and Sweet syndrome symptoms, said that he has no serious illness including cancer.
 In early 2022, reports emerged that Sison had died; Sison himself refuted his supposed death.
 Later that year, on December 16, the Communist Party of the Philippines, alongside its news organ Ang Bayan, announced the death of Sison after having been confined in a hospital in Utrecht, Netherlands, for two weeks.
 NDFP executive Luis Jalandoni disclosed that Sison died due to heart failure, after almost three weeks of hospital treatment, although he did not provide more details about Sison's death.